intellimath/pyaxon/python/doc/api.rst

 .. class:: LoadExit

-   Exception for exit load SimpleON file or text.
+   Exception for exit load AXON representation from file or text.